AngKS/BED-Workshop/ReadME.md

 ```

 As the database connection and its settings will be used frequently by different files and modules, we will define the code in the **model** folder.

+## Creating functions for Database Access
+We will now proceed to design our database call to access the data in the database.

+We will first be creating an asynchronous function called ```getUser()``` that will return a callback function once the data is returned from the database.